Panay: The account of early Spanish explorers

-Colonial rule (1565-1898)
+Colonial rule (1565–1898)

+The Spaniards landed in Batan (in Panay's northeastern territory, which is currently called Province of Aklan), in 1565.
+Following the Spanish conquest, the locals became Christians.
+Father Andres Urdaneta baptized thousands of Aklanons in 1565, and consequently these settlements were named Calivo.

+Legazpi then parceled Aklan to his men.
+Antonio Flores became encomiendero for all settlements along the Aklan River and he was also appointed in charge of pacification and religious instruction.
+Pedro Sarmiento; was appointed for Batan, Francisco de Rivera; for Mambusao, Gaspar Ruiz de Morales; and for Panay town, Pedro Guillen de Lievana.

+Later (in 1569), Miguel López de Legazpi transferred the Spanish headquarters from Cebu to Panay.
+On 5 June 1569, Guido de Lavezaris, the royal treasurer in the Archipelago, wrote to Philip II reporting about the Portuguese attack to Cebu in the preceding autumn.
+A letter from another official, Andres de Mirandaola (dated three days later - 8 June), also described briefly this encounter with the Portuguese.
+The danger of another attack led the Spaniards to remove their camp from Cebu to Panay, which they considered a safer place.
+Legazpi himself, in his report to the Viceroy in New Spain (dated 1 July 1569), mentioned the same reason for the relocation of Spaniards to Panay.
+It was in Panay that the conquest of Luzon was planned, and launched on 8 May 1570.

 In 1572, the island was organized into two provinces: jurisdictions of Panay (Capiz and Aklan) and Oton (Iloilo and Antique).

 In 1693, the town of Capiz, known as El Puerto de Capiz was finally created.

 In 1716, Capiz was organized into a separate politico-military province with the transfer of the capital from the town of Panay, Under its jurisdiction were the neighboring islands of Campo, Romblon, Tablas, and Sibuyan.

 In 1796, Panay island was divided into three provinces: Iloilo, Antique, and Capiz (which included Aklan and Romblon).

 In 1853, The island now comprising Romblon province and Maestre de Campo was organized into separate politico-military “comandancia” administered from Capiz.

 In 1898, The Spanish educated Panay Island and were replaced by the revolutionary forces, who were in turn overthrown by the American the following year.